Spiritual Care

 Greenwich Hospital’s interfaith chapel and meditation room is always open for prayer, meditation and quiet time.
 We also offer religious, healing and memorial services.

-- Mass is celebrated on Sunday and Tuesdays at noon.
+• Mass is celebrated on Sunday, Tuesdays and Thursdays at noon.

 Memorial services and special events for staff are available upon request.
 Please contact the Director of Spiritual Care to inquire.